On the Application of Reliability Theory to Cellular Network Mobility Performance Analysis: Introduction

 \section{Introduction}

 One of the key objectives of fifth-generation (5G) and futuristic sixth-generation (6G) mobile networks is to improve the overall reliability in frequency range 2 (FR2) \cite{38331}.
 In classical terms, reliability can be described as the probability that a system in a given operational state will perform the required function for a specified time \cite{Reliabilitytheorybook}.
 In the more specific context of wireless communication, \textit{3GPP} has outlined reliability as the probability that a certain amount of data is successfully transmitted from the source node to the destination node within a specified delay \cite{38913}.
 However, there are a few limitations to this definition.
 Firstly, this definition does not consider the system's initial state, which is key when considering the classical definition of reliability.
 Secondly, it ignores its dependency on the time dimension altogether \cite{RealiabilitySoTO}.
 Furthermore, it is centered more toward the ultra-reliable low latency communication (URLLC) use case of 5G.
 To the best of our knowledge, leveraging well-accepted definitions and methods of reliability theory to wireless communication concerning temporal aspects has been addressed only by a few researchers.
 In \cite{RealiabilitySoTI}, the expected reliability and mean time to first failure of a wireless mobile system are studied but the communication links are assumed as perfect.
+The study considers multiple mobile hosts which roam between cells, where the sojourn time within a cell and the handover completion time are assumed to be exponentially distributed random variables.
 In \cite{RealiabilitySoTO}, concepts of reliability theory are applied and extended to URLLC networks with non-mobile users, wherein the networks are modeled as being repairable and failures stem from co-channel interference.
-In another related work \cite{ReliabilitySOTII}, analytical expressions for time-dependent reliability key performance indicators (KPIs) are derived for a wireless URLLC multi-connectivity scenario with Rayleigh fading, wherein no user mobility is considered.
+In another related work \cite{ReliabilitySOTII}, analytical expressions for time-dependent reliability key performance indicators (KPIs) are derived for a wireless URLLC multi-connectivity scenario with Rayleigh fading, wherein a single user with no user mobility is considered.
+The study in \cite{StateoftheArtLatetsReference} extends the reliability theory analysis of \cite{ReliabilitySOTII} to a multi-user static system for hybrid visible light communication-radio frequency networks.
+In \cite{GerhardAGVPaper}, the applications of reliability theory in terms of mission reliability are discussed, where multiple mobile autonomous guided vehicles in a campus-wide edge network setting for industrial environments are considered.